MariemSabry/MPLS-Layer-3-VPN/README.md

 This section explores how you can use MPLS Layer 3 VPNs to connect your private networks over your provider’s public network.
 ### Steps
-- CE router & PE router exchange routes using dynamic routing (ospf)
+- CE router & PE router exchange routes using dynamic routing (OSPF).

 - PE places the customer routes in VRF table .